 Do you have any assets against which you could raise money to start your business?
 Many people remortgage their home or take out finance against a car to get the start-up funds.
 This can be a risky decision because if your business fails, you could also lose the asset you have financed.

 You can apply for a microloan quite easily.
 These providers provide loans to small scale businesses if the entrepreneur is unlikely to get the money elsewhere.

 This can be managed online.
 The platforms aim to put entrepreneurs together with people who have the money to invest in start-up ventures.
 This can be valuable because it attracts attention to your business as well as providing you with the funds you need to start it.
 They usually charge a fixed rate of interest which is helpful as you will know how much you have to pay back every month.
 You will need to pitch your business online, so make sure that you have an excellent business plan ready before you start.

 Once you have started your business

-Once you have found the start-up costs and set up the business, the next thing you will have to worry about is how to find the money to pay the bills and suppliers every month.
+Once you have found the start-up costs and set up the business, make sure you apply for a business bank account in order to keep personal and business finances separate.
+The next thing you will have to worry about is how to find the money to pay the company bills and suppliers every month.
 This can be where entrepreneurs come unstuck.
 Many new businesses fail, not because of the person running them, but because other companies or individuals do not always settle their bills on time.

 This can leave you in financial difficulties, especially if you have only just started trading.
 However, there are ways to structure your finances which could help you a great deal in the early stages.